An Indie Board Game Teaches Afghan History

 So now that we can agree on that, let me tell you about this wonderful game Pax Pamir that a friend showed me.
 It’s an incredibly tense strategy game guaranteed to jumpstart your heart rate and make you fidget uncontrollably.
 I’ve played it for months now without getting bored.
 Let me give you the gist.
 (I promise I won’t go toooo deep into the rules)

 The setting is 19th century Afghanistan.
 The longstanding Durrani empire has collapsed, and British and Russian invaders are competing for the power vacuum.
-You’re a power-hungry Afghani warlord.
-You crave action.
+You’re a power-hungry Afghan warlord.
 You’ve been passed over as ruler because of corruption, or maybe you’re jealous that your brother got to be king just because he’s older, or maybe you compensate for being short through political subterfuge (classic).
 Who cares.
 Either way, you decide to manipulate these foolish European colonizers into building a new kingdom in your name.
 You vie for dominance by building armies, ruling regions, dispatching spies, and recruiting patriots.
-You choose an alliance with the Afghanis, British, or Russians, ready to switch sides whenever it’s convenient.
+You choose an alliance with the Afghans, British, or Russians, ready to switch sides whenever it’s convenient.

 “While Pax Pamir concerns empire—one of board gaming’s most common and most troubling subjects—the game views European imperial projects strictly from the outside.
 The role of the British and Russian Empires is auxiliary to the central subject of the game.
 This is a game about Afghanistan.

 The beautiful layout of Pax Pamir with cloth fabric board, detailed card illustrations, and pastel-colored pieces.
 (Source, aptly titled “This board game has you play as Afghan leaders subverting imperialist ambitions.”)